PavleProd/Clothing-Store-API/README.md

 ### /api/v1/products

-- Resource for all clothing products
+Resource for all clothing products.
+Search can go by any combination of the resource parameters

 Model parameters:
-- "name" - string
+- "name": string
-- "category" - string
+- "category": string
-- "size" - "S", "M", "L", "XL", "XXL"
+- "size": \["S", "M", "L", "XL", "XXL"]
+- "gender": \['Male', 'Female', 'Unisex']
+- "is_for_kids": bool
-- "price" - float32, in EUR
+- "price": decimal, in EUR
-- "quantity" - uint
+- "quantity": unsigned int

+GET Query example:
+`/api/v1/products?category=Sweater&is_for_kids=false&gender=Male`

-## Tech Stack
+## Components

+### Requirements
+- GO 1.24.0
+- PostgreSQL 17

-### 1. Web-Server
+### Web-Server

 GO 1.24.0
-- Whole backend (TCP communication, Data Proccessing) implemented using pure GO

-### 2. Database:

-PostgreSQL 17
+Web-Server was implemented using pure GO.
+Only external library is a driver for PostgreSQL mentioned below.
+Some of the implemented functionalities:

+- Converter from HTTP request to any data model, including request validator
+- Automatic SQL query builder from data model

-### 3. External Libraries
+## External Libraries

 - [PostgreSQL Driver](https://github.com/lib/pq)